T

 $5–$8

-Deep-fried, crispy, spherical snacks with a rich, savory meat ragout filling, often served with mustard.
-They are the quintessential Dutch bar snack, perfect with a cold beer.
+Deep-fried, crispy meatballs with a savory, ragout-like filling, often served with mustard.
+They are the ultimate Dutch bar snack.

 Where locals eat — best neighborhoods